Serves: 4 | Total Time: 5 Hours

-I used wonton wrappers in leu of making the pasta from scratch (so much easier!).
-Wontons are thin yet incredibly sturdy, so you get a translucent ravioli that lets the filling's blush peek through before you even take a bite.
-Sub in actual basil for the essential oil and that filling will be speckled with rich green flecks.
+In this recipe, I used wonton wrappers in leu of making the pasta from scratch (so much easier!).
+Wontons are thin yet incredibly sturdy, so you get a gourmet ravioli that lets the appetizing color of the red peppers peek through before you even take a bite.
+Sub in actual basil for the essential oil, and that filling will be speckled with rich green flecks.

 Truly a feast for the eyes.